IEEE-SaTML/2025/README.md

 * Make your edits in the template files
 * View your edits locally with `hugo server -D`
 * Once satisfied, commit and push your edits to Github
-* At every new commit, a Github action is triggered to rebuild and redeploy the website automatically (no need to run the `hugo` command yourself or create a `public` folder anymore)
+* At every new commit pushed to the `main` branch on Github, a Github Action is triggered to rebuild and redeploy the  website automatically (no need to run the `hugo` command yourself or create a  `public` folder anymore)